hudson0123/receipt-processor-challenge/Readme.txt

 Running with Docker Instructions:

-1. Run the following comand:  docker build -t receipt-processor-challenge .
+1. Run the following comand:  docker-compose up --build

-2. Run the following command:  docker run -p 8000:8000 receipt-processor-challenge

 3. Interact with the api on localhost:8000